2007-2013 Chevrolet Avalanche

 2007 • 2008 • 2009 • 2010 • 2011 • 2012 • 2013

-In a nutshell: This article is an overview of your Avalanche's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Avalanche's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your truck.

 Overview of the Chevy Avalanche

 If you're looking for one big vehicle that can do just about anything the average person needs to do, the Chevy Avalanche might be everything you need.
 It's definitely big, and the innovative "Midgate" allows it to transform from comfortable SUV to lumber-haulin' pickup truck in almost no time.
 That's a very cool thing, because most of us need a passenger vehicle most of the time and a truck some of the time.
 The Midgate makes the Avalanche a terrific truck all of the time.

 The Avalanche is also a Chevy truck, which means it's a nice platform for an upgraded audio system.
 Replacing the factory radio and speakers is pretty straightforward, but adding bass can get a bit complicated.
 We'll help you choose the right gear and give you the advice you need to get the job done right.

 The factory radio is reasonably easy to remove and replace (Crutchfield Research Photo)

 The Avalanche was available with several different stereos, including a 6-CD Bose system.
 Other options included rear seat audio, DVD systems, and/or satellite radio.
 Replacing the factory receiver won't cost you any of the features you actually like, thanks to adapters that let you keep your OnStar®, steering wheel controls, Bluetooth® connectivity and more.
 You will, however, lose the factory nav system if your vehicle is so equipped.